SaschaWillems/ModernVkTriangle/README.md

 The `Closed` event is called when our application is to be closed, no matter how.
 Calling `close` on our SFML window will exit the outer render loop (which checks if the window is open) and jumps to the [clean up](#cleaning-up) part of the code.

 Although it's optional, and something games often don't implement, we also handle resizing triggered by the `Resized` event.
-This way we can resize the window at it's border, and minimize or maximize it:
+This require us to recreate some Vulkan objects:

 ```cpp
 if (const auto* resized = event->getIf<sf::Event::Resized>()) {